 - *In adjudication of cases, behavior that would cause a reasonable person to feel fear will be interpreted as constituting relationship abuse by this standard.

 Non-consensual sexual intercourse means any sexual penetration (anal, oral or vaginal), however slight, with any body part or object, by any person upon any other person, without effective consent.

 Non-consensual sexual contact means any sexual touching, however slight, with any body part or object, by any person upon any other person, without effective consent.

 Preponderance of evidence is the standard of proof that the College uses in adjudicating cases of alleged sexual misconduct.
 It means “more likely than not.”
 Where a person is alleged to have committed a particular act of sexual misconduct, the allegation is established by a preponderance of the evidence when the evidence is such that it is more likely true than not true that the person committed the act.

-Responsible employee means a college employee who has the duty to report or authority to address sexual misconduct by a member of the College community.
+Responsible employee means a college employee who has the duty to report sexual misconduct by a member of the College community.